pairinteraction/pairinteraction/docs/contribute/architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A user can specify a basis by restricting the energies and quantum numbers of the states to be included.
 If a basis for
-a single atom should be constructed, the pairinteraction software uses these restrictions internally to search its
+a single atom should be constructed, the PairInteraction software uses these restrictions internally to search its
 :ref:`database <database>` for states that match the criteria.
 If a basis for two atoms should be constructed, the
-pairinteraction software combines eigenstates of two single-atom Hamiltonians so that the resulting pair states match
+PairInteraction software combines eigenstates of two single-atom Hamiltonians so that the resulting pair states match
 the criteria.

 2. Constructing a Hamiltonian